paramaggarwal/blog/content/converting-an-stm32f103-board-to-a-black-magic-probe/index.md

 ---
-title: "Converting an STM32F103 board to a Black Magic Probe"
+title: 'Converting an STM32F103 board to a Black Magic Probe'
-description: "The bare STM32F103 board only comes with a default USART boot loader.
+description: 'The bare STM32F103 board only comes with a default USART boot loader.
 Even though there is a USB port on the board, you cannot use it to program it because it does not have the relevant bootloader.
-I…"
+I…'
-date: "2016-12-26T21:20:09.393Z"
+date: '2016-12-26T21:20:09.393Z'
 categories:
   - Programming
   - DIY
   - Embedded Systems